dexe-network/DeXe-Protocol/docs/Developers/Investments/SmartContracts/TraderPools/InitialPositions.md

 - ***tokens*** - the array of token addresses
 - ***amounts*** - the array of token amounts
 - **returns** **->** the amount of lp token

+The calculation of the number of **LP** tokens that will be minted is relative to the spot price position to the base token.